inferadb/control/docs/overview.md

 1. Must be bound to an Organization
 2. Validate that vault name is unique within the Organization
 3. Set `sync_status = PENDING`
-4. Initiate real-time gRPC call to @server to create vault there
+4. Initiate real-time gRPC call to @engine to create vault there
 5. On success: Update `sync_status = SYNCED`
 6. On failure: Update `sync_status = FAILED` and return error to client
 7. Grant the creating User VAULT_ROLE_ADMIN access automatically via VaultUserGrant